Matheus (footballer, born March 1992)

-Matheus Lima Magalhães (born 29 March 1992), known simply as Matheus, is a Brazilian professional footballer who plays for Portuguese club S.C.
-Braga as a goalkeeper.
+Matheus Lima Magalhães (born 29 March 1992), known simply as Matheus, is a Brazilian professional footballer who plays as a goalkeeper for Serbian SuperLiga club Red Star Belgrade.

-Formed at América Mineiro, he spent most of his career at Braga in Portugal, making over 250 appearances and winning the Taça de Portugal twice and the Taça da Liga once.
+Developed at América Mineiro, he spent most of his career at Braga in Portugal, making 365 appearances and winning the Taça de Portugal and the Taça da Liga twice each.

 Club career

 América Mineiro

 Born in Belo Horizonte, Minas Gerais, Matheus joined América Futebol Clube (MG)'s youth setup in 2008, aged 13.
 Ahead of the 2012 season, he was promoted to the first team after impressing in the 2011 Campeonato Brasileiro Sub-20.

-Matheus made his professional debut on 19 September 2012, coming on as a second-half substitute for field player Fábio Júnior as starter Neneca was sent off, in a 2–0 away loss against Clube Atlético Bragantino for the Série B championship.
-The following June, he was chosen as first choice by manager Paulo Comelli, and retained his position during the campaign.
+Matheus made his professional debut on 18 September 2012, coming on as a second-half substitute for field player Fábio Júnior as starter Neneca was sent off, in a 2–0 away loss against Clube Atlético Bragantino in the Série B. The following June, he was chosen as first choice by manager Paulo Comelli, and retained his position during the campaign.

 Braga

 On 4 July 2014, Matheus moved abroad and signed a five-year contract with Portuguese club S.C.
 Braga.
-He made his Primeira Liga debut on 27 September in a 3–0 home defeat of Rio Ave FC, and finished his first season as starter ahead of Stanislav Kritsyuk and compatriot Victor Golas after being delayed by bureaucratic problems.
+He made his Primeira Liga debut on 27 September in a 3–0 home win over Rio Ave FC, and finished his first season as starter ahead of Stanislav Kritsyuk and compatriot Victor Golas after being delayed by bureaucratic problems.

 Matheus lost his starting spot to José Marafona in the following campaigns, missing the Taça de Portugal final win over FC Porto in 2016 after playing the earlier rounds.
-He made his continental debut in the same season's UEFA Europa League, playing 12 games and only receiving a yellow card in the quarter-final elimination away to FC Shakhtar Donetsk on 14 April, after conceding a penalty through a foul on Viktor Kovalenko.
+He made his continental debut in that same season's UEFA Europa League, appearing in 12 games and only receiving a yellow card in the quarter-final elimination away to FC Shakhtar Donetsk on 14 April, after conceding a penalty through a foul on Viktor Kovalenko.